Dana Air Flight 0992: Crew

 The aircraft was carrying 6 crew members, including an American captain, an Indian First Officer, an Indonesian flight engineer and three Nigerian flight attendants.

-The captain was 55-year-old Peter Waxtan.
-He had a total flying experience of 18,116 hours, with 7,466 hours on the MD-83.
+The captain was 55-year-old Peter Waxton.
+He had 18,116 total flight hours, with 7,466 hours on the MD-83.
 He was a captain for Spirit Airlines from 1997 to 2009.
 He also was reported to have flown for Falcon Air Express, a charter airline in Miami.
 The captain was hired by Dana Air on 14 March 2012.
 He began flying line training operations under the supervision of a training captain on 26 April 2012 after completing ground school and simulator training.
 He held several ratings, including Airbus A320, McDonnell Douglas DC-9, Fokker F-27, and Saab 340.
+His license had previously been suspended by the Federal Aviation Administration (FAA) due to multiple hard landings and failing to report maintenance issues.
+He received a new license in August 2011.

-The first officer, Mahendra Singh Rathore, was a 34-year-old with a total flying experience of 1,143 hours, with 808 hours on the MD-83.
+The first officer, Mahendra Singh Rathore, was a 34-year-old with 1,143 flight hours, including 808 hours on the MD-83.
 He was previously employed at Dana Air as the director of cabin service before he was hired as a pilot in January 2011.